mgechev/blog.mgechev.com/_drafts/webrtc-peer-to-peer-chat-with-react.markdown

 });
 ```

-We create a simple express server, which servers static files from the directory `/public` in our root.
+In the snippet above, we create a simple express server, which servers static files from the directory `/public` in our root.
 After that we create a `PeerServer`, which on the other hand is responsible for handling the signaling between the different peers.
 In our case we can think of the `PeerServer` and the protocol, which it implements as alternative of [SIP](https://en.wikipedia.org/wiki/Session_Initiation_Protocol) or [XMPP Jingle](https://en.wikipedia.org/wiki/Jingle_(protocol)).

-Once our `PeerServer` detects that a peer has connected to it, it triggers the event `USER_CONNECTED` to all peers.
-Once a client disconnects to the `PeerServer` we trigger `USER_DISCONNECTED`.
+Once our `PeerServer` detects that a peer has been connected to it, it triggers the event `USER_CONNECTED` to all peers.
+Once a client disconnects from the `PeerServer` we trigger `USER_DISCONNECTED`.
 These two events are very important for handling the list of currently available users.

+## Client-side

+### ChatProxy.js

+Now lets take a look at the component responsible for communication between our peers.

 The biggest advantage of putting the logic for p2p communication and signaling out of the react components is achieving separation of concerns.
 This way we have highly coherent components, which are reusable and testable.

-## Client-side

-### ChatProxy

-Now lets take a look at the component responsible for communication between our peers.

 Inside `/public/src/models/` create a file called `ChatProxy.js`.